Reputation System

 This full user review design addresses the concern about users who consistently give the lowest job reviews.
 By implementing this weighting system, we ensure that while all feedback is considered, the impact of potentially unfair or overly critical reviews is mitigated.
 This approach maintains the value of user feedback while protecting Compute Providers from undue negative impact from a small number of extremely critical users.

-2. User Claim Score Design
+2. User Request Review Score Design

 2.1 Scoring Mechanism